NonlinearFruit/dotfiles/README.md

 ### OS Specific Setup and Mappings

-For configuration specific to a particular OS (or a particular environment), create setup and mappings for it.
+For configuration specific to a particular OS, create setup and mappings for it.
 For instance, if you have a `setups/termux.sh` and a `mappings/wsl.json`, then you can:
 ```sh
 ./init.sh common termux | sh
 ./map.sh common wsl | sh